 Paradox No.3: Are you the Formula 1 driver or do you look more like a scooter?

 I have a secret love of scooters.
-When I set up Farillio, I wanted to call it something with ‘scoot’ in the brand name – because a scooter gets to the same destination as everyone else, but simpler, faster and better.
+When I set up Farillio, I wanted to call it something with ‘scoot’ in the brand name – because a mobility scooter gets to the same destination as everyone else, but simpler, faster and better.
 And it’s not over-engineered.

 You’ve probably seen the ‘Formula 1 founders’ on-stage?
 They look as though they effortlessly left the competition behind… They’re the leaders, those with expertise and track record.
 You’d invest in them, right?
 They have the market knowledge, contacts, training, etc…